codio-content/MySQL_Aggregation/.guides/content/WHERE---GROUP-BY--cb2d.md

 Because the `GROUP BY` - `HAVING` focuses on _aggregate functions_ and _aliases_ results.

-However, doing the same in a `WHERE` statement will result in the following error:
+However, writing a `WHERE avg_stars < 5` statement will result in the following error:

 ```
 ERROR 1054 (42S22): Unknown column 'avg_stars' in 'where clause'